Skip to main content

 QuickBooks Integration Two-way sync with QuickBooks Online.
 Data flows automatically, no double-entry.
 QuickBooks integration available.
 Multiple reviewers report sync reliability issues.

 Mobile App Full-featured iOS and Android app with offline capability.
 Designed for construction field crews.
-Auto photo uploads, task management, time tracking from the job site. iOS 4.8/5, Android 4.7/5.
+Auto photo uploads, task management, time tracking from the job site. iOS 4.8/5, Android 4.5/5.
 Solid for field service dispatching.
-No offline mode.
-Missing construction workflows on mobile.
+Offline capability available (key features work offline, data syncs when reconnected).
+Designed for service dispatching, not construction field workflows.

 Pricing Model Flat-rate annual pricing: Core $4,788/yr, Core+ $7,188/yr, Pro $14,388/yr. no per-user fees, unlimited projects.
 Individual: Core $39/mo (1 user), Connect $119/mo (1 user), Grow $199/mo (1 user).
 Team: Connect $169/mo (5 users), Grow $349/mo (10 users), Plus $599/mo (15 users).
 Extra users $29/mo each.
 Annual billing saves ~40%.